department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="flat-granite-marble">Flat granite or marble (gravesite marker)</button>
 <div id="flat-granite-marble" class="usa-accordion-content">

-**A gravesite marker** is a piece of bronze, granite, or marble with an inscription that's placed flat on the ground at the gravesite.

 - **Dimensions:** 24 inches long by 12 inches wide by 4 inches thick
 - **Weight:** About 130 pounds
 - **Additional details:** The stone color will vary.
 The marble may have light to medium veining (lines).